Wanda Orla-Salmonowicz

 Primary

-Photographs, letters, work permit, diaries, family narratives, birth and death certificates.
+Photographs, letters, work permit, diaries, family written and oral narratives, birth and death certificates.

 Secondary